MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 ## Update Cube Uniforms

-Cube uniforms are updated before rendering in parallel for loop which calculated MVP matrix based on cube model matrix and camera VP matrix.
-- When root constants are enabled, uniforms structure is set to the `g_uniforms` argument binding directly with `SetRootConstant` call.
-- When uniform buffer views are enabled, uniforms are just copied to the temporary memory buffer inside `MeshBuffers` with `m_cube_array_buffers_ptr->SetFinalPassUniforms(...)`.
-Later in `Render` method, this memory buffer will be uploaded to the GPU.
+Cube uniforms are updated before rendering in a parallel for loop, which calculates the MVP matrix based on the cube model matrix and the camera VP matrix.
+When root constants are enabled, the uniforms structure is set to the `g_uniforms` argument binding directly with the `SetRootConstant` call.
+When uniform buffer views are enabled, uniforms are copied to the temporary memory buffer inside `MeshBuffers` with `m_cube_array_buffers_ptr->SetFinalPassUniforms(...)`.
+Later in the `Render` method, this memory buffer will be uploaded to the GPU.

 ```cpp
 bool ParallelRenderingApp::Update()